by Fran T

 The flow detects whether the Oreo+ UI workaround is needed by checking for an exception from a Wi-Fi Hotspot block during setup.
 In order for the UI method to be able to turn the hotspot on and off in Android Oreo and above, the Hotspot tile must be present in Quick Settings.
 To see if it is, expand the status bar by swiping down twice.
 If the Hotspot tile isn't present, tap the EDIT or “pen” button, then drag the tile to add it.

-To be able to unlock the phone to access Quick Settings, you must also set your Bluetooth device as a Trusted Device.
+To be able to unlock the phone to access Quick Settings, you may also need to set your Bluetooth device as a Trusted Device.
 See: Settings/Security & location/Smart Lock/Trusted devices.

-Note: If you have logging enabled for the flow and notice an exception, that's normal and is the way the flow determines whether the non-root UI workaround is needed to enable the hotspot.
+Note: If you notice an exception in the log, that's normal and is the way the flow determines whether the non-root UI workaround is needed to enable the hotspot.
 The flow continues to run normally.

 Updates by Fran T: